guimeloonly/Movie-website/README.md

 Here you can see the front of the page, where I created a slide with some movies these slides have a duration of 5 seconds before they pass to the other.

-The concept of this project is basically a website where you can search for any movie that you want and you can save the movie poster.
+The concept of this project is a website where you can search for any movie that you want and you can save the movie poster.

 This project is not complete I want to add more features that I end up not doing, like when you click on the movie poster you can see the plot of the movie.